Skip to main content

 Cluster configuration types

-• AutoCluster - it's a cluster configuration type that provides an easy way to establish a cluster.
-With this type of configuration Coordinator will be chosen automatically by leader election.
-It's recommended to start with AutoCluster since it is simpler to set up and fits the majority of load tests.
+• AutoCluster - a configuration type that provides an easy way to set up a cluster.
+With this configuration, the Coordinator is chosen automatically via leader election.
+It's recommended to start with AutoCluster since it's simpler to set up and fits the majority of load tests.

-• ManualCluster - this type provides an advanced way to configure a cluster manually for Coordinator and Agents.
-The main benefit of this type of configuration is that it allows you to choose the scenario placement topology.
-You will be able to specify the TargetScenarios for Agents and Coordiantor separately.
-For example, you want to test some web service by running the Create User scenario on one Agent node but the Read User scenario on the second Agent.
-With ManualCluster configuration, you can configure a cluster with a concrete scenario placement per node (AgentGroup) in the cluster.
-This configuration type is recommended when you have a concrete need for granular scenario placement inside a cluster.
+• ManualCluster - an advanced configuration type for manually setting up the Coordinator and Agents.
+The main benefit is the ability to control scenario placement topology.
+You can specify different TargetScenarios for Agents and the Coordinator separately.
+For example, you might want to run the Create User scenario on one Agent node and the Read User scenario on another.
+With ManualCluster, you can define specific scenario placement per node (AgentGroup) in the cluster.
+This configuration type is recommended when you need granular control over scenario placement.

 For simplicity, we will be using AutoCluster configuration for a cluster with two nodes (Coordinator + 1 Agent).